hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step7.md

 `kubectl get deployments`{{execute}}

 If its needed, add a proxy.
-It may benignly error as it may have been added in one of the previous lessons.
+It may benignly show error as a previous step already asked you to start a proxyit may have been added in one of the previous lessons.

 `kubectl proxy --port 8080 &`{{execute}}